Robast-GmbH/Robast-Robot-Monorepo/project_startups/oak-d/README.md

 To launch the Oak-d for the door opening mechanism, run (don't forget to build and source):
 - `ros2 launch oak_bringup_door_opening door_opening_cam_launch.py`

+## Door Handle Detection

+To launch the Oak-d for the door handle detection, run (don't forget to build and source):
+- `ros2 launch door_handle_detection yolo.launch.py`

+Note:
+    Launch the door handle detection and then the door opening mechanism